-2.1.3 Entrance examination
+2.1.3 Colloquium Doctum

-The entrance examination is a test of suitability for following a bachelor programme.
+The colloquium doctum is a test of suitability for following a bachelor programme.
 It is intended for prospective students who do not comply with the statutory prior education requirements.
 The entrance examination requirements are recorded in the Course and Examination Regulations of the study programme.
+Prospective students who meet the prior education requirements through a colloquium doctum are still required to go through the selection procedure in the case of selective programs.
 The minimum age for admission on the basis of an entrance examination is 21.
-A successful entrance examination only grants admission to the relevant bachelor programme of the Erasmus University Rotterdam.
 More information on the entrance examination is available on the website.